Geraldo Perdomo Player Props: Diamondbacks vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The Royals pitching staff ranks 21st in MLB with a collective 8.5 strikeouts per nine innings.

-- The Royals have a 5.47 team ERA that ranks 28th across all MLB pitching staffs.
+- The Royals have the 29th-ranked team ERA across all MLB pitching staffs (5.47).

-- The Royals give up the third-most home runs in baseball (34 total, 1.5 per game).
+- Royals pitchers combine to give up 34 total home runs at a clip of 1.5 per game (third-most in baseball).

-- The Royals will send Keller (2-2) to the mound to make his fifth start of the season.
-He is 2-2 with a 3.00 ERA and 18 strikeouts through 21 2/3 innings pitched.
+- Singer (1-2 with an 8.14 ERA and 19 strikeouts in 21 2/3 innings pitched) gets the start for the Royals, his fifth of the season.

-- In his most recent appearance on Tuesday, the right-hander tossed four innings against the Texas Rangers, allowing three earned runs while surrendering three hits.
+- The right-hander last pitched on Wednesday against the Texas Rangers, when he went five innings, allowing five earned runs while giving up six hits.

-- The 27-year-old has amassed an ERA of 3.00, with 7.7 strikeouts per nine innings, in four games this season.
-Opponents are batting .194 against him.
+- The 26-year-old has amassed an ERA of 8.14, with 8.1 strikeouts per nine innings, in four games this season.
+Opponents are hitting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.